Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 - `get_column_lineage`: TODO

 ### Fusion tools (Local)
-A set of tools, leveraging the <Constant name="fusion" /> engine with access to a locally running <Constant name="fusion"> LSP when the VS Code extension is installed:
+A set of tools, leveraging the <Constant name="fusion" /> engine with access to a locally running <Constant name="fusion" /> LSP when the VS Code extension is installed:

 - `get_column_lineage`: TODO